FMZLabs/Luaj/README.md

 <h2>LibFunction</h2>
 The simplest way to implement a function is to choose a base class based on the number of arguments to the function.
-LuaJ provides 5 base classes for this purpose, depending if the function has 0, 1, 2, 3 or variable arguments, and if it provide multiple return values.
+Luaj provides 5 base classes for this purpose, depending if the function has 0, 1, 2, 3 or variable arguments, and if it provide multiple return values.
 <pre>
 	 <a href="http://luaj.org/luaj/3.0/api/org/luaj/vm2/lib/ZeroArgFunction.html">org.luaj.vm2.lib.ZeroArgFunction</a>